marinaRimasha/firstGitProject/README.md

 # README for the first repo created for IT Switcher school

-**This file contains a brief description of the differences between a few git commands widely used for getting data from a repository**
+**This file contains a brief description and the differences between a few git commands widely used for getting data from a repository**

 ## Explanation of **`git pull`** and **`git fetch`** commands